-The Happenstance of Illumination Simon Schama Catalogue essay for Eykyn Maclean, New York
+The Happenstance of Illumination Simon Schama on Whitney McVeigh's paintings Catalogue essay for Eykyn Maclean, New York

 It's a crude generalisation but by and large, since images first appeared on the walls of pre-historic caves, the swell and hollows of the rock surface, used to model animal forms, there have been two types of artists.
 Many have been heroic interventionists (Michelangelo say) self- consciously embattled with their material, and bent on liberating the forms embedded in the inert stone as if freeing something sublime from captivity.
 But then there have also been the studious, restless, wonder-struck observer-explorers (Leonardo, say), for whom natural form is not the obdurately resisting adversary but rather the settling place of creation's pulsing motions.
 As a result their modus operandi is less combative than collaborative.
 Drama is already within the natural forms waiting to be shaped and framed.
 When he saw, drew, or painted a glacial erratic, Ruskin thought the rock's undulations were the frozen record of their original primordial upheaval.